Tom-Paye/vision_based_robot_evasion/README.md

   - check out frankaemika's jakobians
   - how to create new jacobian along a link
   - implement in python or C++?
+  - hijack Curdin's code to generate the torques straight from the forces

 6th goal: Perform robot control to apply the calculated force
   - Talk to Curdin's controller over ros2